diogro/expressionVariance-manuscript/main.md

 1. SI table 1 - Variance and mean rank metrics and the corresponding ChromHMM annotations used.

-1. SI table 2 - Enrichment analysis of environmentally responsive genes.
+1. SI table 2 - Enrichment analysis of environmentally responsive genes in LCLs.

 1. SI appendix 1 - Diagnostics plots for processing pipeline.